openshwprojects/obkSimulator/README.md

 - send GET packets with SendGET command (fully functional, your Windows OBK sim can send HTTP GET to any server)
 - and more....

+# Basic usage
+Run the simulator executable.
+An SDL Window will open with your device simplified sketch (WiFi module and some peripherals), also an OpenBeken HTTP server will run on port 80 on your local machine, so you can access your virtual OBK device by entering "localhost" or your local IP in the web browser.
+Note that you need to have port 80 not in use for that purpose, so stop services like Apache/Xampp, etc, before running OBK sim.

+Now you can do two things:
+- you can play around with Web interface, scripts, etc, just like on any other physical device
+- you can change the simulated hardware in the Simulator window, add objects (relays, bulbs, LEDs, buttons), connect them with wires and script them anyway you want in Web panel

+Your current scene can be easily saved and loaded, just make sure to save manually after making changes to device flash memory - by default, they are NOT saved.
+To manage virtual devices, use FILE menu:
+- qqq
+- qqq
+- qqq
+- qqq

 # Compiling